SpongePowered/SpongeDocs/source/index.rst

 Server Plugins must be written to use the Sponge API, or employ some kind of compatibility layer to run (eg. Pore).
 A large number of Bukkit plugin developers have offered to port their work to Sponge when it is ready.
-For more information, please visit :doc:`bukkit-compatibility`.
+For more information, please visit :doc:`/general/bukkit-compatibility`.

 Sponge for server admins
 ------------------------

 - :doc:`admins/admins` - A central resource for all things related to server administration.
 - :doc:`faq` - Frequently asked questions about Sponge.
-- :doc:`bukkit-compatibility` - What's changed?
+- :doc:`/general/bukkit-compatibility` - What's changed?
 Will my old stuff work?
-- :doc:`forge-mods` - What's the deal with Forge mods?
+- :doc:`/general/forge-mods` - What's the deal with Forge mods?
 Do they work with Sponge?
 - :doc:`admins/server-setup` - Guide on how to start your very own server using Sponge.
-- :doc:`troubleshooting` - Find answers to the most common problems that occur here.
+- :doc:`admins/troubleshooting` - Find answers to the most common problems that occur here.

 Sponge for plugin developers
 ----------------------------